-- Checking the quality and safety of meat; - Detecting and destruction of diseased meat; - Assurance of clean and sanitary handling and preparation; - Minimization of microbiological contamination of meat; and. - Maintaining accurate recording of data
+- Checking the quality and safety of meat; - Detecting and destruction of diseased meat; - Assurance of clean and sanitary handling and preparation; - Minimization of microbiological contamination of meat; and. - Maintaining accurate recording of data for statistical data

-Inspectorate - Fish & Fish products
+Inspectorate - Fish & Fish Products

-- Undertaking annual audits of establishments, fishing vessels, landing sites, ice-plants, cold stores and means of transport; - Preparing and submitting reports to the Competent Authority regarding approval of establishments/vessels etc; - Ensuring the appropriate certification of fishery products through the use of different inspection forms and health certification processes. - Ensuring the withdrawal or condemnation of non-compliant products. - Participating in the development of inspection methods and the training of operators in the production chain. - Maintaining all documentation up to date and in line with current local and EU legislation; and - Collecting statistical data.
+- Undertaking annual audits of establishments, fishing vessels, landing sites, ice-plants, cold stores and means of transport; - Preparing and submitting reports to the Competent Authority regarding approval of establishments/vessels etc; - Ensuring the appropriate certification of fishery products for export through the use of different inspection forms and health certification processes. - Ensuring the withdrawal or condemnation of non-compliant products. - Participating in the development of inspection methods and the training of staff. - Maintaining all documentation up to date and in line with current local and EU legislation.

-Health and Safety
+Health & Safety

-- Enforcing controls in respect of areas to which EHO's are trained including the advertisement, sale, supply, storage and use for areas such as wholesale and retail premises, hotels and housing, warehouses, catering establishments, sports grounds and leisure facilities. - · Health and safety training
+- Enforcing controls in respect of areas to which EHO's are trained including the advertisement, sale, supply, storage and use for areas such as wholesale and retail premises, hotels and housing, warehouses, catering establishments, sports grounds and leisure facilities. - Health & Safety training.

-Health Education:
+Health Education

-Supporting health education with displays and exhibitions to disseminate educational materials and giving public health talks to a wide range of audiences
+Supporting health education with displays and exhibitions to disseminate educational materials and giving public health talks to a wide range of audiences.